neondatabase/website/content/docs/manage/endpoints.md

 | 6            | 6    | 24 GB | 12 GB          | 2703            |
 | 7            | 7    | 28 GB | 14 GB          | 3154            |

+<Admonition type="note">
+Neon Pro Plan users can configure the size of their computes.
+The compute size for Free Tier users is set at .25 CU (.25 vCPU and 1 GB RAM).
+</Admonition>

 When selecting a compute size, ideally, you want to keep as much of your dataset in memory as possible.
 This improves performance by reducing the amount of reads from storage.
 If your dataset is not too large, select a compute size that will hold the entire dataset in memory.
 For larger datasets that cannot be fully held in memory,  select a compute size that can hold your [working set](/docs/reference/glossary#working-set).
-Estimating the required compute size based on a working set involves extra steps, which are outlined below.
+Selecting a compute size for a working set involves advanced steps, which are outlined below.
 See [Sizing your computed based on the working set](#sizing-your-computed-based-on-the-working-set).

 Regarding connection limits, you'll want a compute size that can support your anticipated maximum number of concurrent connections.
 If you are using _Autoscaling_, it is important to remember that your `max_connections` setting is based on the _minimum compute size_ in your autoscaling configuration.
 The `max_connections` setting does not scale along with your compute.
 To avoid the `max_connections` constraint altogether, you can use a pooled connection, which supports up to 10,000 concurrent connections.
 See [Connection pooling](/docs/connect/connection-pooling).

-<Admonition type="note">
-Neon Pro Plan users can configure the size of their computes.
-The compute size for Free Tier users is set at .25 CU (.25 vCPU and 1 GB RAM).
-</Admonition>

 #### Sizing your computed based on the working set

 If it's not possible to hold your entire dataset in memory, the next best option is to ensure that your working set is fully in memory.
-A working set is a subset of frequently accessed or recently used data and indexes and will be some percentage of your logical data size.
-To determine whether your working set is fully in memory, you can query the cache hit ratio for your workload using a query similar like this one:
+A working set is a subset of frequently accessed or recently used data and indexes.
+To determine whether your working set is fully in memory, you can query the cache hit ratio for your workload using a query like this one:

 ```sql
 WITH